Skip to content

 For more information on adding and modifying albums see Albums.

-This will open up a scatterplot showing all the photos in your album, clustered and colored by similarity.
+When you open an album for the first time, it will show the Semantic Map view, a scatterplot of all the photos in your album, clustered and colored by similarity.

 Semantic Map